micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 ### micro-ROS client

-Once it is installed the build system tool has some utilities that can be used in order to prepare, build, flash and use a micro-ROS application.
-The micro-ROS buils system is a four step procedure.In the first step, the user can create a new micro-ROS application by configuring the target hardware and RTOS:
+Once installed, the build system tool provides some utilities that can be used in order to prepare, build, flash and use a micro-ROS application.
+The micro-ROS build system is a four-step procedure.
+In the first step, the user can create a new micro-ROS application by configuring the target hardware and RTOS:

 ```bash
 # Create step